🥳 Get started with DeepLabCut: our key recommendations#

 • no specific cameras/videos are required; color, monochrome, etc., is all fine.
 If you can see what you want to measure, then this will work for you (given enough labeled data).

-• no specific computer is required (but see recommendations above), our software works on Linux, Windows, and MacOS, although we recommend Ubuntu.
+• no specific computer is required (but see recommendations above), our software works on Linux, Windows, and MacOS.

 Overview:#